tmartinx/svauto/README.md

 To make sure that your Packer installation is good and that you can actually run it and have a RAW Image in the end of the process, lets go baby steps first.

-SVAuto comes with bare-minimum Packer Templates, also very minimal Kickstart and Preseed files.
+SVAuto comes with bare-minimum Packer Templates, also very minimal Preseed for Ubuntu and Kickstarts for CentOS.

-*NOTE: Packer requires root because it runs the KVM binary directly (i.e., not via Libvirt), so, even if you're member of "libvirt" group, you still need to run it as root.*
+*NOTE: Packer requires `sudo` because it runs KVM directly, not via Libvirt.*

 Building an Ubuntu 18.04 or CentOS 7 RAW Images with just Packer: